adobe/spacecat-api-service/db/dynamo-schema-validation/readme.md

    - **Example**:
       - `{ siteId: "site-1", SK: "latest#lhs", auditedAt: "2021-01-01T00:00:00Z", auditResult: { performance: 0.9, accessibility: 0.8 }, fullAuditRef: "ref123", GSI1SK: "lhs#90#80", auditType: "lhs" }`

-## Functionality
-The tool's functionality revolves around the creation of these entities in DynamoDB, providing a rich dataset for testing various database queries and access patterns.

-## Usage
-To generate sample data:

-1. **Configure AWS Credentials**: Ensure correct setup for DynamoDB access.
-2. **Adjust Parameters**: Modify the parameters in `generateSampleData.js` to customize the data generation.
-3. **Run the Script**: Execute `node src/generateSampleData.js` to generate and populate data.
-4. **RUn the Tests**: Run `npm test` to execute the test suite.

-Customize data generation by modifying parameters in the `generateSampleData` function call.